Mohanraj-E/Data-Science-Projects/README.md

-# Data-Analytic-Projects
+# Data-Science-Projects
-This repository contains all the project regarding data analysis which I have worked and learned in Data Science.
+This repository contains all the project regarding data analysis and machine Learning which I have worked and learned in Guvi Data Science Program.